wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/create-virtual-network.md

 # Tutorial: Create a Cloud-Only Virtual Network in Azure

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the

 This tutorial walks you through the steps in the Azure Management Portal to create an example cloud-only Azure Virtual Network that contains two subnets.
 The resulting virtual network will look like the following: